ppyordanov/ABBI-Remote/README.md

 # abbi
 An Android application built atop a custom library module ( 'abbi_library' ) used to control the ABBI bracelet developed by IIT (Italian Institute of Technology).
-The project will follow the client-server software development paradigm.
-The server is going to be tied to a central data store and communicate with the Android app via a REST API.
+The communication is facilitated by a BLE chip integrated in each bracelet.

 The general structure of the Android ABBI library follows below: